bwoldemi/Django-projects/README.md

     vote = models.IntegerField(default=0)
  ```

-## commit the following command to create the database and the models
+## Commit the following command to create the database and the models
 ```
 python manage.py makemigrations polls python manage.py sqlmigrate polls 0001